 Regardless of country or geography, all higher education institutions should have the same objective when it comes to measuring learning: to know their learners have gained the necessary skills and knowledge and that your institution is delivering on their promise.
 Assessment is critical to measuring both learner and higher education progress.
 However, it is not uncommon for faculty and other school officials to feel strained and overburdened by the different assessments that must be administered at the end of a semester.
 One way to reduce the friction related to assessment is to use an external service to help manage business studies assessment and reporting.

-Currently, a very popular and effective external assessment of learning outcomes/objectives in business education outside the US is the Global Business Education Assessment.
+Currently, a very popular and effective external assessment of learning outcomes/objectives in business education is the Business Administration Assessment.
+The assessment service provides a test bank for schools within the US and schools outside the US.

 Measuring Student Learning Outcomes